-*For newly incorporated businesses, the first Profit Tax Return will be issued about 18 months after the incorporation of your business.
-You are required to complete the tax return within a 3-month period from date of issue in the first submission.
+*The first Profit Tax Return for newly incorporated businesses will be issued approximately 18 months after the date of incorporation.
+Such businesses are required to submit their tax return within a 3-month period from the date of issue which will be stated on the document.

 All Hong Kong incorporated companies are statutorily required by the Companies Ordinance to audit their financial statements on a yearly basis.

-Financial statements are essentially accounting documents prepared by a Certified Public Accountant (CPA) on behalf of a business, with the aim to provide financial accountability to the company’s stakeholders.
-For private companies, financial statements are not required to file on public record.
+These financial statements are essentially accounting documents prepared by a Certified Public Accountant (CPA) on behalf of a business, with the aim of providing financial accountability to the company’s stakeholders.
+For private companies, financial statements are not required to be filed on public records.